aksonov/react-native-router-flux/docs/README.md

   }
 }
 ```
-Alternatively you could define all of your scenes during compile time and use it later within `Router`:
+Alternatively, you could define all of your scenes during compile time and use it later within `Router`:
 ```jsx
 import {Actions, Scene, Router} from 'react-native-router-flux';